rgmelvin/solana-email/docs/SECURITY_GUIDE.md

     UserAlreadyRegistered,
   }
   ```
-  These error messages help with both debugging and informing users of the precise failure conditions.
+  These custom errors messages make it easier to debug issue and inform end users of the specific failure conditions.

   - **Data Storage**:
-    We calculate the exact size of each account to avoid buffer overflows and ensure efficient use of on-chain storage.
-Larger data (such as user avatars) should be stored off-chain, with only a hash or pointer stored on-chain.
+    I calculate the exact size of each account to avoid buffer overflows and minimize on-chain storage costs.
+Any large or dynamic data (e.g., images, detailed user profiles) should be stored off-chain, with only a reference (such as an IPFS hash) stored on-chain.

-  - **Cross Program Invocations (CPIs)**:
+  - **Cross Program Invocation (CPI) Safety**:
-    When calling external programs (for example, for lamport transfers using the System Program), we map low-level errors to our custom error codes.
-This not only improves clarity but also ensuress that any failure is handled securely.
+    When performing CPIs (e.g., lamport transfers usinng the System Program), errors from external calls are mapped to custom error codes.
+This improves clarity and ensures that failure conditions are consistently handled.

 <a href="#table-of-contents" title="Back to Table of Contents">⤴️</a>
 ---